PRIMO: Private Regression in Multiple Outcomes: Full DP: The ReuseCovGauss Algorithm

-Inspecting these terms, we see that when $\norm{\mathcal{X}}\norm{\mathcal{W}} \gg \norm{\mathcal{Y}}$ the error is dominated by the cost of privately computing $X^{T}X$, rather than privately computing $X^{T}y$.
-We now turn back to our PRIMO setting, and imagine independently applying $\algotext{SSP}$ to solve each of our $l$ regression problems.
+Inspecting these terms, we see that when $\norm{\mathcal{X}}\norm{\W} \gg \norm{\mathcal{Y}}$ the error is dominated by the covariance error term, which is the error due to random noise injected when privately computing $X^{T}X$, rather than the association error term, which is error due to random noise injected when privately computing $X^{T}y_i$.
+We now turn back to our PRIMO setting, and imagine independently applying $\algotext{SSP}$ to solve each of our $i = 1\ldots l$ regression problems.
 By the lower bounds in \cite{priv_lb}, given a fixed privacy budget this incurs at least a $\sqrt{l}$ multiplicative blow up in error.
-However, we notice that when our private linear regression subroutine is an $\algotext{SSP}$ variant, this naive scheme, of running $l$ independent copies of SSP is grossly wasteful.
-Since the $X$ matrix is shared across the different regression, we can simply compute our noisy estimate of $X^{T}X$ once, and then share that noisy covariance matrix across all of our regressions.
-Combining these two observations, we present Algorithm~\ref{alg:reusecov}, where $\M$ can be any $(\epsilon/2, \delta/2)$-DP algorithm for estimating $X^{T}Y$.
+However, we notice that when our private linear regression subroutine is an $\algotext{SSP}$ variant, this naive scheme of running $l$ independent copies of $\algotext{SSP}$ is grossly wasteful.
+Since the $X$ matrix is shared across all the regressions, we can simply compute our noisy estimate of $X^{T}X$ once, and then reuse it across all the regressions.
+Combining these two observations, we present Algorithm~\ref{alg:reusecov}. $\M$ can be any $(\epsilon/2, \delta/2)$-DP algorithm for estimating $X^{T}Y$, but when $M = \algotext{GaussMech}$ we call Algorithm~\ref{alg:reusecov} $\algotext{ReuseCovGauss}$.